A Beginner’s Guide to Home Canning Basics

 This title is something of a misnomer, as food preservation covers much more than what we consider “canning”.
 Below I’ll share resources on freezing, pickling, dehydrating, fermenting, and canning.

 Remember, food preservation is not an area where you can play with recipes.
-Always follow tested and approved recipes when preserving your food!
+Always follow a tested and approved recipe when preserving your food!

-When using a canning recipe or taking canning advice you find online, ask yourself a few questions.
-Is this information backed by science and research?
+When using a canning recipe or taking canning advice you find online, ask yourself a few questions: Is this information backed by science and research?
 Where is this person getting their information?
 Are they qualified to be sharing this advice or recipe?
 How old is this recipe?
-It is not advised to use canning recipes from prior to 1994.
+It is not advised to use canning recipes published before 1994.

-Canning and preserving food can be perfectly safe when you use research backed sources and follow proper procedures.
+Canning and preserving food can be perfectly safe when you use research-backed sources, follow proper procedures, and use safe canning practices.

 Home Canning Principles

-Here are some resources that cover the basics and the topic in general.
+Here are some resources that cover the basics of home-canned food and safe preservation in general.

 - USDA Complete Guide to Home Canning